Civics Test Simulator for Naturalization 2025

 Comprehensive U.S. Civics Practice Exam

-The purpose of this test is to help you assess your knowledge of U.S. history, government, and civic principles, and to familiarize you with the format of questions you might encounter on the actual exam.
+The purpose of this test is to help you assess your knowledge of U.S. history, government, and civic principles, and to familiarize yourself with the format of the questions you might encounter on the actual exam.
 Please read each question carefully and select the correct answer.

-After completing the test, you can review your results and find out your score.
-This test is only a practice tool and has no official validity, but it will help you identify areas where you need to strengthen your study before taking the citizenship test.
+When you finish, you can review your results and see your score.
+This test is only a practice tool and has no official value, but it will help you identify the areas where you need to focus your study before taking the citizenship test.

 1 / 20